wangjieest/GenericMessagePlugin/README.md

 Next, the combination based on the above APIs is a bit brain-burning.

-### Simple mapping
+### Simple Mapping

-- `NotifyMessage` -- `ListenMessage`: Directly corresponds.
+- `NotifyMessage` -- `ListenMessage`: Direct correspondence.
-- `NotifyObjectMessage` -- `ListenObjectMessage`: Can correspond to the same `Object`.
+- `NotifyObjectMessage` -- `ListenObjectMessage`: Can target the same `Object`.
-- `NotifyWorldMessage` -- `ListenWorldMessage`: The same `World` (`WorldCtxObj->GetWorld()`) can correspond.
+- `NotifyWorldMessage` -- `ListenWorldMessage`: Can target the same `World` (`WorldCtxObj->GetWorld()`).

-### Mapping with hierarchical relationships
+### Hierarchical Mapping

-In fact, messages at a smaller level will be passed on to a larger level of listening.
+Messages at a lower level will propagate to listeners at higher levels:

-`NotifyObjectMessage` --> `NotifyWorldMessage` --> `NotifyMessage`
+`NotifyObjectMessage` --> `NotifyWorldMessage` --> `NotifyMessage`.

-Under this design, the role of `NotifyObjectMessage` is gradually reflected.
+With this design, the role of `NotifyObjectMessage` becomes more evident.

-Where all `Notify` we can specify the context object with a minimum level of granularity.
-Then the listener can selectively monitor and filter according to the hierarchy relationship.
-Going back to the sentence "passing messages to specific objects", GMP not only implements the ability to message specific objects but also performs an effective extension based on the characteristics of UnrealEngine itself.
+In all `Notify` scenarios, we can specify the context object at the smallest granularity level.

-"ObjectMessage" will be further expanded in the future.
+Listeners can then selectively filter messages based on the hierarchical relationship.

 #### About binding callbacks